Gradess2019/ActorLocker/README.md

 - **Alt + Shift + Period** - Unlock all actors
 - **Alt + Slash** - Temporary toggle lock state of locked actors

+You can change hotkeys in Edit -> Editor Preferences -> Plugins -> Actor Locker

 ### World Outliner
 You will see additional column with **Lock** icon.
 Just click on it and it will lock itself and all children as well.